CrossArchitecture/Cross-Tools/README.md

 <img src="./img/Pyrevit_Extensions.png" >
 </div>

-4. You should now see a list of all extensions that are either written by pyRevit itself or recommended by pyRevit, this is the __Pyrevit Extension Manager__.
+4. You should now see a list of all extensions that are either written by pyRevit itself or recommended by pyRevit, this is the __pyRevit Extension Manager__.
 We now want to add "Cross-Tools" to this list!
 > __The Cross-Tools should not be visible to you yet, as shown in the screenshot below!__<br>

 <div align="center">